-The total volume of approved requests during the study period was 111,420 GWh.
-The total volume of refused requests during the study period was 1,015 GWh, which was greater than the refused volume observed in the past.
-However, the approval rate of transmission service requests has remained over 99 percent.
-Given the high volume of approved requests compared to the low volume of refused requests, we do not find evidence that Duke restricted access to transmission capability in the quarter.
+The total volume of approved requests during the study period was 121,102 GWh.
+The total volume of refused requests during the study period was 1,040 GWh.
+Although the volume of refused requests was greater than we observed in the past, the approval rate of transmission service requests has remained over 99 percent.
+Given the high percentage of approved requests compared to the low percentage of refused requests, we do not find evidence that Duke restricted access to transmission capability in the quarter.